ErpNetDocs/tech/concepts/documents/document-states.md

 > [!Note]
 > Planned sub-documents are also erased or voided when a parent document state changes.
 This behavior is system defined and cannot be changed.
 Planned documents can only be protected from voiding by making them Firm Planned.

-## Rules for Changing Document State
+## Rules for changing document state

 Changing the document state usually goes straight, from New to Closed.
 However, sometimes it might be needed to revert back to the previous state.
 The following table shows when this is allowed: